kbase/project_guides/Setting_up_Travis_CI_and_Coveralls.md

   - dev
 ```

 The test script is written in Perl, so it sets the language as Perl.
-The ```install:``` command runs each proceeding line in order before running anything.
-Note that this can include a ```git clone``` line to pull in any dependencies.
+The `install:` command runs each proceeding line in order before running anything.
+Note that this can include a `git clone` line to pull in any dependencies.

-The ```branches:``` command gives a list of which branches to run tests against, and can generate a separate test result for each (default is only master).
+The `branches:` command gives a list of which branches to run tests against, and can generate a separate test result for each (default is only master).

-Finally, the ```script:``` command is the command to run to perform the tests, and its output is used to judge whether tests pass.
-This can be any valid command, though ```make test``` might be the most common.
+Finally, the `script:` command is the command to run to perform the tests, and its output is used to judge whether tests pass.
+This can be any valid command, though `make test` might be the most common.
 Tests are judged to have passed only if the script finishes with exit code 0.

-There are also the ```before_install:```, ```before_script:```, and ```after_success:```/```after_failure:``` commands.
+There are also the `before_install:`, `before_script:`, and `after_success:`/`after_failure:` commands.
 These are pretty self-explanatory: they run the connected line at that condition.
-But more details on how to deeply configure your .travis.yml file are available here: http://docs.travis-ci.com/user/build-configuration/
+But more details on how to deeply configure your .travis.yml file are available [in the Travis-CI documentation](http://docs.travis-ci.com/user/build-configuration/).

 ##<a name="coveralls-init"></a>Coveralls initial setup
 #TODO